ram0973/18_price_format/README.md

 ```
 The script removes the fractional part of the number, and adds the decimal places
 in the form of gaps, and outputs the result.

-format_price function can be tested for validness:
+Also format_price function can be tested for validness:
 ```
 python tests.py
 ```